 In the State’s far south-east, linked to the rest of the island by a short bridge over a dredged canal, lie the Tasman and Forestier peninsulas.
 The Tasman National Park protects the eastern and southern coastal regions of both, which are joined by a narrow isthmus at Eaglehawk Neck.

-Three Capes Track, or via Great Short Walks to
+Three Capes Track, or via one of the 60 Great Short Walks to

 Cape Raoul or